In this post, we dive into the many differences between Spring Web MVC and Spring WebFlux to help you determine which one to use for your project.

 🤓 New to Spring Boot?

-Differences & use cases of Spring Web MVC vs Spring WebFlux
+Differences & when to use Spring Web MVC vs Spring WebFlux

 Spring MVC and Spring WebFlux co-exist in the Spring Framework, leaving it up to you to decide which one to use.
 Some applications combine both modules, as they are designed for continuity and consistency.